-There are many people at Colorado College dedicated to providing services to students.
-The following list will provide you with an overview of just a few of the offices that strive to meet students' needs.
+There are many offices at Colorado College dedicated to providing support resources to students.
+The following webpage will provide you with an overview of just a few of the offices that strive to meet students' needs.
+Click the links to learn more about each office.